SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/01-version-control.md

 ### Lecture content

-Discuss the need of a version control system in software development.
+Discuss the need of a _Version Control System_ in software development.
 There is no need to teach the internal architecture behind version control models.
 Awareness and the values that a version control system provide are more important at this stage.

 - Evolution of version control systems
 - Traditional models: File Locking, Version Merging, and Baselines